Employment Job Scams

 Counterfeit Website Scam:

 We have seen a recent surge in fraudsters copying graphics from our website and sending emails that appear to be from our company.
 This fraud is usually easy to spot because they tend to be crude, include misspellings and use Gmail or other mail services.
-Emails from us will always be formatted like this: Recruiter_name@iscworld.com.
+Emails from us will always be formatted like this: Recruiter_name@iscworld.com or email@example.com.
 If you ever get something suspicious do not hesitate to send it to our President, James R. Gettys at firstname.lastname@example.org.

 Important Scam Tips To Remember: